EugenSchmigel/kursovaya_3/README.md

-The function displays a list of the last 5 operations in the format:
+The algorithm prepare on the backend data to be displayed in the cosole a list of the last 5 operations in the format:

 <date> <description>
 <from where> -> <to>
 <amount> <currency>